Devanshi-Bhati/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is my Web development project.
+This is my Web Development project.
 Simon Says is a classic game that's great for testing memory and reflexes.
 Here's how it works:

 A leader (let's call them Simon) gives commands to the other players, but only if the command is preceded by the phrase "Simon says."
 For example, "Simon says touch your nose."